-Make this delicious and Crunchy Oven-Fried Okra just one time and you may never go back to cooking fried okra on the stove!
-Plus, this “fried” okra recipe uses a fraction of the oil that you would need when pan frying which is an added health benefit!
+Make this delicious and crunchy Oven-Fried Okra just one time and you may never go back to cooking fried okra on the stove!
+My “fried” okra recipe uses a fraction of the oil used when pan frying which is an added health benefit!

 Crunchy Oven Fried Okra